General Setup Guide for Nightbot

 On the Dashboard, click the Join Button on the top-right of the page to have Nightbot join your channel.
 You will then have a popout with instructions for making Nightbot a moderator in your channel.

-For YouTube: Nightbot for YouTube will only join your channel when you are live.
+For YouTube: Nightbot for YouTube will only join your channel when you are live and your stream is public.
 This is currently due to rate limits on YouTube's API.

 After adding Nightbot, you can now begin with creating custom commands.
 Custom commands are an important part of any stream, making information easier to access.
 Commands are managed in the Custom Command page in the Control Panel.